-Property investments are always the go-to investment, particularly for Asians.
-Asians look and value property as if it is made of gold.
+Property investments are always the go-to investment for Asians.
+This is because Asians look at and value property as if it is made of gold.

 Actually, much better than gold.
 If executed correctly, good quality properties have the potential to generate recurring and increasing rental income.